Citation, DOI, disclosures and article data

 cystic-solid lesion (~15%) or purely solid lesion (1%)

 fluid-fluid level 10

 Signal characteristics vary according to the age of any complicating hemorrhage 6:

-- endometriomas with high T1 signal characteristically do not show loss of signal on T1 fat-suppressed sequence, which is important for differentiating it from mature cystic teratoma of the ovary
+endometriomas with high T1 signal characteristically do not show loss of signal on T1 fat-suppressed sequences, which is important for differentiating it from a mature cystic teratoma of the ovary

 Treatment and prognosis

 Although endometriomas are usually a benign entity, there is an ~1% rate of malignant transformation.
-Endometrioid tumors of the ovary and clear cell adenocarcinoma are the most common histological pattern seen 8.
+Endometrioid tumors of the ovary and clear cell ovarian carcinomas are the most common histological patterns seen 8.
 They are mostly seen in women >40 years after several years of latency, with endometriomas larger than 9 cm 4,5.
 Malignant transformation is uncommon in masses <6 cm.